Skip to main content

 Comma

-Use for: Comma-separated lists, CSV data
+Use for: Comma-separated lists, CSV data.
+Each value becomes one item.

 Rows

-Use for: Spreadsheets, CSV files, line-separated text
+Use for: Spreadsheets, CSV files, line-separated text.
+Each row becomes one item.

 Sentences

-Use for: Natural language processing, text analysis, translation
+Use for: Natural language processing, text analysis, translation.
+Each sentence becomes one item.

 Paragraphs

-Use for: Document processing, long-form content analysis
+Use for: Document processing, long-form content analysis.
+Each paragraph becomes one item.

 Understanding loop outputs